Hasidic Jewish council urges community to follow guidelines after illegal gatherings | CBC News

 2nd incident at same location

-According to Montreal police, it was the second time in less than a day that officers were called there, after another illegal gathering around 5 p.m.
+According to Montreal police, it was the second time in less than a day that officers were called to the Durocher Street synagogue, after another illegal gathering around 5 p.m.
 Friday.
 In that incident, people fled when officers arrived.

+Police have since set up a security service in the area to make sure public health measures are being followed and to intervene if there are violations, a spokesperson said.

 While the Council of Hasidic Jews is denouncing any illegal gatherings that took place, the organization is also accusing the SPVM of not properly enforcing the law.